lcod-team/lcod-registry/README.md

    context, making it convenient while iterating locally.

-4. **Commit & push** – once the pointer is updated (usually when a new version is published in `lcod-components`), commit the regenerated `catalogues.json` and `catalogues.jsonl`.
+4. **Commit & push** – once the pointer is updated (usually when a new version is published in `lcod-components`), commit the regenerated `catalogues.jsonl`.

 ## Continuous Integration

-`.github/workflows/sync-catalog.yml` still runs `npm run validate` to ensure the pointer file matches the expected shape.
-Once kernels consume `catalogues.json` there is no catalogue drift to maintain.
+`.github/workflows/sync-catalog.yml` runs `npm run validate` to ensure the pointer file matches the expected shape.
+Because the manifest references commit hashes, catalogue drift is immediately detectable.

 ## Adding new catalogues